Dog meat: Japan

-Although the vast majority of Japanese do not eat dog meat, it has been reported that more than 100 outlets in the country have been selling it imported, mainly to Zainichi Korean customers.
+Although the vast majority of Japanese do not eat dog meat, it has been reported that more than 100 outlets in the country have been selling it imported, mainly to foreign customers.
 In 675 AD, Emperor Tenmu decreed a prohibition on its consumption during the 4th through 9th months of the year.
 According to Meisan Shojiki Ōrai (名産諸色往来) published in 1760, the meat of wild dog was sold along with boar, deer, fox, wolf, bear, raccoon dog, otter, weasel and cat in some regions of Edo.

 Mainland China

 Estimates for total dog killings in China range from 10 to 20 million dogs annually, for purposes of human consumption.
 However, estimates such as these are not official and are derived from extrapolating industry reports on meat tonnage to an estimate of dogs killed.

 Consuming dog meat is legal in mainland China except for the city of Shenzhen, and the Chinese Ministry of Agriculture has never issued quarantine procedures for slaughtering dogs.
-In 2020, the commercial slaughter and sale of dogs was banned in all of China.